Last updated on May 29th, 2022 at 10:06 pm

 This place will show you the heart of Europe.
 You can get to know a lot about its oldest civilization.
 Knossos, and the spectacular palace ruins.

-With the help of the efforts from modern archaeology, your trip to Knossos will be much like a walk through the history lessons and your kids can learn a lot of stuff here.
+With the help of the efforts of modern archaeology, your trip to Knossos will be much like a walk through the history lessons and your kids can learn a lot of stuff here.

 You can spot two lovely beaches that are clean and full of amenities.
 Just 4km west at the end of an urban bus line.

-This is all separated with the headland, with a third, westerly cape graced around a little church of the holy apostles.
+This is all separated by the headland, with a third, westerly cape graced around a little church of the holy apostles.
 And that is what made up the name of the area.

 If you look at the easterly cove it will look smaller and crowded but it is more protected from occasional surf.

 In the second part, there is Iguana known universally for its quirky Kantian and sunbed concession that is larger and exposed.

 It is great for kids who go around playing in thick sand shelves gently along with forming a blue flag with the pristine water.
 This provides you with a friendly option with five minutes walk to the beach and offers free Wi-Fi.

 Your first look at the gorgeous island of Rhodes will tempt you so much that you don’t want to leave this place forever.

 It has a lot to look forward to apart from the usual magical east coast that is filled with beaches.
 For the next thirty miles, all that your eyes would see is the soft golden sands and warm shallow waters.